adi-sharma14/aro-configs/README.md

 S2I is one of the build strategy to build the images using the source code only.
 Dockerfiles are not required.

-Refer the link [HERE](https://github.com/adi-sharma14/demo-app.git)for sample web application source code Refer the link [HERE](https://github.com/adi-sharma14/aro-configs/tree/main/s2iapp) - these manifests are used for app deployment on ARO cluster using S2I build strategy.
+* Refer the link [HERE](https://github.com/adi-sharma14/demo-app.git)for sample web application source code.

+* Refer the link [HERE](https://github.com/adi-sharma14/aro-configs/tree/main/s2iapp) - these manifests are used for app deployment on ARO cluster using S2I build strategy.
-### Pre-Requisites:
-    1. Openshift cluster is up and running
-    2. Operator `Red Hat OpenShift GitOps` is successfuly installed
-    3. ArgoCD UI is up and running
-    4. `cluster-configs` app is healthy in argoCD

 ### Steps